Quick Answer

 Step 4

-Check for any non-organic waste mixed in, like old plastic pots, rocks, or construction debris, as this will affect your disposal options.
+Check for any non-organic waste mixed in (e.g., plastic pots, rocks, construction debris) which will affect disposal methods and costs.

 DIY vs Professional Costs